Teldrin89/flask-test/README.md

 across requests; upon successfull validation the users `id` is stored in new session - data is stored in a cookie that is sent to browser and later is sent back with subsequent request
+### Logout view and login required
+The function behind logout logic simply clears user ID from the session and redirects to index page.
+Tutorial app allows for creating, editing and deleting blog posts but these acctions should be allowed only for logged in users.
+Separate decorator `login_required()` function is created to check for each view if the user is logged in.
+This decorator returns a new functions that wraps the original view it's applied to.
+The internal function `wrapped_view()` checks if a user is loaded and if yes, original view is called and continues normally.
+If user is not logged in, this function redirects to login page.